ngoduythinh250601/LandingPage/README.md

-# Build a Landing Page for the purpose of introducing products.
+# Build a Landing Page for the purpose of selling products.